 At Gudgeheath Lane Practice we want our patients to receive the very highest standards of care possible.
 If you feel that we have failed to reach these standards, the preferred method of addressing any grievances should be directed to the Practice, in the first instance, in order that we are given the opportunity to respond directly to the concerns raised.

-Complainants may choose to make their complaint in the first instance in writing (preferred), orally or electronically (if available) to the Practice or NHS England via email firstname.lastname@example.org or on 0300 311 2233.
+Complainants may choose to make their complaint in the first instance in writing (preferred), orally or electronically to the Practice.
+If you wish the Practice to investigate your complaint, please address the correspondence for the attention of the Complaints Manager, Gudgeheath Lane Surgery 187 Gudgeheath Lane Fareham PO15 6QA or 01329 280887 firstname.lastname@example.org

 You may also contact Hampshire Healthwatch which deals with initial complaints regarding a GP, GP services, or NHS services in Hampshire and should be directed to Freepost RTHH-KGST-ZRBC, Healthwatch Hampshire Westgate Chambers, Staple Gardens Winchester SO23 8SR Tel: 01962 440 262 www.healthwatchhampshire.co.uk